10 Helpful Hints For Feeding a Fussy Dog

 If they don't eat, don't say a word.
 Just quietly put their food back in the fridge for 10 minutes and try again.
 Don't scold, punish, or get frustrated.
 Just ignore them quietly and get ready to try again.
 Ignoring your dog will be hard, but your silence will tell them they haven't quite achieved anything yet.

-If they do start eating, give them heaps of praise and compliments.
-"Now THAT'S a good dog!"
+If they do start eating, give them heaps of praise and compliments like, "Now THAT'S a good dog!"
 They will associate eating with something that pleases you and a loyal dog will gain encouragement from that.